 If the cancer is diagnosed at an early stage , the 5-year survival rate is 83%.
 About 31% of cases are diagnosed at this stage.
 If the cancer has spread to surrounding tissues or organs and/or the regional lymph nodes, the 5-year survival rate is 62%.
 If the cancer has spread to a distant part of the body, the 5-year survival rate is 38%.
 However, survival rates for oral and oropharyngeal cancer vary widely depending on the original location, whether the cancer is related to HPV, and the extent of the disease.

 It is important to remember that statistics on how many people survive this type of cancer are an estimate.
 The estimate comes from data based on thousands of people with this cancer in the United States each year.
 So, your own risk may be different.
 Doctors cannot say for sure how long anyone will live with oral or oropharyngeal cancer.
 Also, experts measure the survival statistics every 5 years.
 This means that the estimate may not show the results of better diagnosis or treatment available for less than 5 years.
 Learn more about understanding statistics .

-Statistics adapted from the American Cancer Society’s publication, Cancer Facts and Figures 2013.
+Statistics adapted from the American Cancer Society’s publication, Cancer Facts & Figures 2016.